 A survey of 1644 office workers by commercial property agents Savoy Stewart in November 2019 revealed that over 50% of UK workplaces do not employ eco-friendly features in their day-to-day management.
 That’s quite a shock statistic given that most of these features are fairly simple to implement and that the UK is set to miss a raft of environmental targets in 2020 and beyond.

-In our initial space planning and interior design for clients, Ben Johnson Interiors always suggest energy-efficient solutions such as LED lighting, automatic heating and lighting control systems, along with the latest technology, large video-conferencing screens and more, not only as a cost-saving and environmental measure but as a way to attract tenants.
+In our initial space planning and interior design for clients, Ben Johnson Interiors always suggest energy-efficient solutions such as LED lighting, automatic heating and lighting control systems, along with the latest technology, large video-conferencing screens and more, not only as a cost-saving and environmental measure but as a way to attract staff or tenants.
 The integration of the IoT (Internet of Things) in commercial buildings allows for the monitoring and modulation of lighting levels and temperature, thus reducing energy costs and maximizing occupant comfort.

 Having the best and latest technology not only makes our lives easier but makes modern office life far more environmentally healthy.
 At the simplest level, workers enabled by mobile devices are no longer required to travel to work every day and video-conferencing reduces the need for global and long distance travel.

 But despite all these smart tech solutions installed within the workplace design, it’s the ongoing attitude by management and employees towards environmental protection that sets the tone.
 And if you become used to being eco-friendly at work, it becomes the norm at home too – if it wasn’t already.

 Ben Johnson Interiors design and fit out for CPP Group in Leeds

 So, what can you do to make a big difference to the environment in your workplace?

 - Go Paperless

 Limit unnecessary printing.
 In the modern office, printing is no longer a necessity.
 If you must print, use only 100 percent recycled paper products and ask your printer for FSC Certified paper